 Connected Thinking’s recent roundtable discussion focused on the challenges and opportunities arising from indirect procurement and MRO supplies as organisations in all industries seek to drive improvement

 Recent research conducted by RS and the Chartered Institute of Procurement and Supply (CIPS) provided a snapshot of the major issues and trends that procurement professionals have noticed regarding indirect procurement.

 Having identified some of the challenges faced by organisations, Connected Thinking gathered senior procurement professionals from a raft of industries to discuss the results and their own experiences.
-In addition to the procurement experts, RS’s Mike England, Managing Director for Northern Europe, and Richard Jeffers, Technical Director for Northern Europe, offered a supplier perspective and Helen Alder, Head of Knowledge at CIPS, represented the procurement industry as a whole.
+In addition to the procurement experts, RS’s Mike England, President EMEA, and Richard Jeffers, Technical Director for Northern Europe, offered a supplier perspective and Helen Alder, Head of Knowledge at CIPS, represented the procurement industry as a whole.

 Perhaps unsurprisingly, the single biggest pressure cited by procurement professionals in the RS/CIPS research was the need to reduce operational budgets.
 Asked whether this answer resonated with them, the panel broadly agreed.

 “We’ve placed about a quarter of a million MRO orders in the last year, so there's been a huge focus to say how we can efficiently do this,” says Paul Duncombe, UK Category Manager for Factory Supplies at Siemens.
 “We need to look at the purchase-to-pay process to make that a lot more efficient.”